Rosa × damascena: Culinary uses

 Damask roses are used in cooking as a flavoring ingredient or spice.
 They are an ingredient in the spice mixture denominated ras el hanout.
 Rose water and powdered roses are used in Middle Eastern and Indian cuisine.
 Rose water is often sprinkled on meat dishes, while rose powder is added to sauces.
 Chicken with rose is a popular Middle Eastern dish.
 Whole flowers, or petals, are also used in the herbal tea zuhurat.
 The most popular use is in the flavoring of desserts such as ice cream, jam, Turkish delights, rice pudding, yogurt, etc.

 For centuries, the Damask rose has symbolized beauty and love.
 Its fragrance has been captured and preserved in the form of rose water by a method that can be traced to ancient times in the Middle East and later to the Indian subcontinent.

 Modern Western cookery does not use roses or rose water much, but it was a popular ingredient in ancient times and remained popular well into the Renaissance.
-It was most commonly used in desserts, and is still used in traditional desserts such as marzipan and turrón.
+It was most commonly used in desserts, and is still used in traditional desserts.
 It has seen some revival in television cooking in the 21st century.

+Cultural Events

+In Kazanlak, Bulgaria, the a rose festival is held every June.
+Folk dancing is performed, and rose cakes, soaps, rakia, and jewelry are sold.
+Rose picking and the distillation of roses are exhibited.
+There is a parade, with a high school aged "rose queen."